loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/utils/DebugUtil.rst

 .. java:method:: public static List<Element> getDOMOfAll(Path el)
    :outertype: DebugUtil

    Get all matches of the path as a list of \ :java:ref:`Element`\ .
 JSoup \ :java:ref:`Element`\  are a nice, readable way to examine DOM objects.
 This is useful for troubleshooting.
-This method relies on \ :java:ref:`com.github.loyada.jdollarx.singlebrowser.InBrowserSinglton`\ , and rely on the library JSoup.
+This method relies on \ :java:ref:`com.github.loyada.jdollarx.singlebrowser.InBrowserSinglton`\ , and on the library JSoup.

    :param el: the path we are looking for
    :return: all the elements that match it in the current page